loginom/loginom-help-en-omegat/data/processors/transformation/java-script/README.md

 The following configuration stages are successively executed:

-* Configure output columns
+* Configure output columns.
 * JavaScript.

-### Configure output columns
+### Configure Output Columns

-Composition and parameters of the output data set fields are set at the following wizard page: *Configure Output Columns*.
+Composition and features of the output data set fields are set at the following wizard page: *Configure Output Columns*.

 ### JavaScript

 The *JavaScript* page contains the code editor executed by the node.
-The [Preview…](../../../visualization/preview/preview.md) button enables to show up to 100 first strings of the reslting data set and [console of code debugging](./console.md) in a separate window.
+[Preview…](../../../visualization/preview/preview.md) button enables to show up to 100 first strings of the resulting data set and [console of code debugging](./console.md) in a separate window.

-> **Note: It is possible to activate all input ports ** by pressing the *Preview* button.
+> **Note: It is possible to activate all input ports ** by pressing *Preview* button.
 The *Preview* window is opened if the activation has been successfully finished.

 [Import of the external JS modules](./external-modules.md) is supported.